 - Consignee: the person to whom the merchandise is destined.

 - DDP: stands for “Delivery Duty Paid.”
 This pricing is based on delivery to your destination.
 All costs including local delivery are included.

 - Ex-Factory: client, or client’s agent, who is responsible for picking up the goods at the manufacturer’s door.

 - FOB: stands for “Free on Board.”
 This is pricing based on delivery to the port of export (example: Hong Kong port).
 This does not include international shipping, insurance, customs or local delivery.

 - Ship Weight (sometimes called Gross Weight): this is the total weight of the shipment including all product and pallets.

 - Shipping Packing List: shows # of copies per carton, size & weight per carton, # of cartons per pallet, and size & weight per pallet.

 Inks are used for all of our printing.

 Get a Book Printing Quote from Artful Dragon and discover how Asian printing companies overseas can save you up to 30% on full color book printing and binding for large print books, catalogs, magazines, calendars and even digital book printing!
-Call our US print brokers at Artful Dragon Press toll-free at 1-800-630-1117 or email email@example.com.
+Emails our US print brokers at Artful Dragon Press at email@example.com.

 As a U.S. based print broker, Artful Dragon provides quality printing for books, catalog, brochure, calendar, four color printing, etc. in China, Hong Kong, Singapore, India and other Asia based countries using reliable, high quality Asian and Chinese printers.